The Best Oils To Use For Cooking

 Best Oils For Cooking: Olive oil

 In theory, olive oil is great for cooking.
-However, it is important to recognized whether the oil is cold pressed (also referred to as "native") or is refined.
+However, it is important to take a look at whether the oil is cold-pressed (also referred to as "native") or is refined.
 Extra virgin olive oil has a smoke point of about 160/320 degrees.
 Refined olive oil is processed more and pollutants and dyes are removed.
 Thereby the oil is very stable and can be easily heated to 200/392 degrees.

 Which Oils Are Not Good For Cooking